 Independent Professionals: Who They Are and What You Should Know About Them

-The independent workforce is comprised of nearly 42 million people who work as contractors, consultants, freelancers, entrepreneurs, and more.
+The independent workforce is comprised of 41 million people who work as contractors, consultants, freelancers, entrepreneurs, and more.
 This fast-growing population includes all age ranges, genders, skill sets, and income levels, and spans many different segments of our economy from app-based commodity service like on-demand drivers, to graphic designers, government consultants, and personal finance experts.

 However, we at MBO find one portion of this workforce to be of particular interest.
 This group uses their expertise to fulfill long-term, high-billing projects: independent professionals.

 Independent professionals tend to work on medium- to long-term projects that run longer than one month and bill more than $10,000.
 They generally work with no more than four individual clients at one time, and they stay with their same clients for an average of three years.

 In comparison to the typical gig economy worker, independent professionals are slightly older, have a higher income, and are better educated (83% have four years of college or more and nearly half have graduate degrees).
 In fact, our research has found that of the $1.3 trillion annual contributions of independent workers to the US economy, $1.1 trillion, or 85% of the total, is contributed by this type of worker—the Full-Time independent.